Afomolola/CapStone-Project-2024/README.md

   1. Deleting duplicates and validating errors

 ## Exploratory Data Analysis
-This involved the utilization of Data we worked on, to answer some questions about the Data such as;
+This is also knowna as a prescriptive analysis which involves the utilization of Data we worked on, to answer some questions about the Data such as;
+- Average of data
+- Total Revenue
+- Maximum Subscriptions
+- Top performing region
+- % of total sale
--
+- How many customer

 ## Data Analysis
 This is used to include some basic lines of code or queries or even some of the DAX expression used during our analysis;